Your cart is currently empty!

 Dr Jennifer Gaudiani, internist and expert on the medical complications of eating disorders, in 'Weight goals in anorexia nervosa treatment' (HAES is 'Health At Every Size')

-As we saw, some therapists consider that talking about weight is part of the therapy.
+As we saw, for some therapists, talking about a weight gain goal is part of the therapy.
 Parents, you can ask for an appointment without your child, in order to learn more:

 "We walk the parents through a step by step explanation, with their kids' historical curves.
 We then let them know it is our recommendation to only tell their kid the highest number in the range, as the kid cannot ‘unhear‘ the lowest number."